 JURGITA JUDICKIENĖ, Chairman of the Board (”TRINITI JUREX”, professional partnership of lawyers)

 I believe that only a socially responsible business will be able to survive in a competitive marketplace, win customer loyalty and attract talented employees.
 Awareness of what socially responsible activities are and the benefits they can bring needs to grow in our country’s businesses, institutions and society.
-I will strive to ensure that LAVA members have the opportunity to gain experience, learn from the practices of Lithuania and other countries, and actively share them with each other.
+I will strive to ensure that LAVA members have the opportunity to gain experience, learn from the practices of Lithuania and other countries, and actively share them.
 As the Chairman of the LAVA Board, I will contribute to the growth and development of social responsibility in the country, and to the introduction of responsible and ethical principles in business.

 VALENTAS NEVIERA (”Ignitis group”)